-The portfolio manager's decisions regarding exposure to the foreign exchange market are made on the basis of a global macroeconomic analysis, in particular of the outlook for growth, inflation and monetary and fiscal policy of the different economic regions and countries, along with a detailed analysis of trends in the balance of payments.
+The portfolio manager's decisions regarding exposure to the foreign exchange market are made on the basis of a global macroeconomic analysis, in particular of the outlook for growth, inflation and monetary and fiscal policy of the different economic zones and countries.
 This research determines the Fund's overall level of currency exposure.
 The Fund invests on all international markets.

-These investments on the foreign exchange market, which depend on expectations of changes in different currencies, are determined by:
+These investments on the foreign exchange market, which depend on expectations of changes for various currencies, are determined by

-The currency allocation between the various regions through exposure generated by direct investments in securities denominated in foreign currencies, or directly through currency derivatives.
+- the currency allocation across the various regions through exposure generated by actual securities denominated in foreign currencies - the currency allocation across the various regions directly through currency derivatives b) Non-financial characteristics